Long-Blooming Plants for Bay Area Gardens

 Best use: Slopes, containers, borders, and groundcover-style plantings.

-Why customers love it: Lantana is a sunshine show-off.
-It is a great choice for customers who want color that keeps going through heat.
+Why customers love it: Lantana is a sunshine show-off that keeps blooming through heat while attracting nonstop pollinator activity.

 Habit: Spreading / Upright